Quite the Pickle: What is the Difference Between Pickled Foods and Fermented Foods?

 Pickling is a means of preserving certain foods by immersing them in a liquid such as an acidic brine or vinegar.
 When a food item – and that could be anything from vegetables to eggs to fruits – is submerged in one of these liquids, and the pH maintained at 4.6 or lower, the shelf life of these items can now be extended for about three to four months.

-If you are considering making some pickled foods in your own kitchen, there are a number of ways to do so:
+If you are considering making some pickled foods in your kitchen, there are many ways to do so:

 Wine: What can’t wine do?
-Using white wine and a splash of vinegar along with sugar and salt is a great way to give some of your favorite vegetables a unique pickled taste while still maintaining just the right amount of crunch.
+Using white wine, a splash of vinegar, sugar, and salt is a great way to give some of your favorite vegetables a unique pickled taste while still maintaining the right amount of crunch.

 Sugar: If you like a bit of sweetness with your pickled foods, add sugar.
 Once you have combined your vegetables with their brine, add about ¼ cup of sugar for every two cups of water.